asifrezac/Prediction-Project-for-Employee-Rejection/README.md

 # Prediction-Project-for-Employee-Rejection

-It is a project for a third party client for predicting employee rejection and improving employee retention.
+This project was for a third-party client for predicting employee rejection and improving employee retention based on the HR dataset collected from their SAP terminal.